zeroSteiner/rule-engine/docs/source/syntax.rst

 Array Comprehension
 """""""""""""""""""
-An operation may be able to be applied to each member of an iterable value to generate a new :py:attr:`~DataType.ARRAY` composed of the resulting expressions.
+An operation may be able to be applied to each member of an iterable value to generate a new :py:attr:`~.DataType.ARRAY` composed of the resulting expressions.
 This could for example be used to determine how many values within an array match an arbitrary condition.
 The syntax is very similar to the list comprehension within Python and is composed of three mandatory components with an optional condition expression.
 The three required components in order from left to